Zuikyo/iOS-System-Symbols/README.md

 # iOS-System-Symbols
-Share iOS System Symbol files copied from 'iOS DeviceSupport' folder.Useful for symbolicating iOS crash log.
+Share iOS system symbol files copied from 'iOS DeviceSupport' folder.
+Useful for symbolicating iOS crash log.

 The download address is in [collected-symbol-files.md](https://github.com/Zuikyo/iOS-System-Symbols/blob/master/collected-symbol-files.md).

 When I get new symbol file, i will add it into the google drive sharing folder, and update the [collected-symbol-files.md](https://github.com/Zuikyo/iOS-System-Symbols/blob/master/collected-symbol-files.md).You can follow this repository to get the latest update.

-##What's the use of system symbol files
+## What's the use of system symbol files

 It's for symbolicating those system frameworks in your iOS crash report.